 End to end network visibility is one of the major network management challenges networking teams face today.
 For dynamic IT teams, effective network management starts with empowering networking teams with powerful monitoring and analytics capabilities.
 90% of enterprise network teams indicated that they need an end-to-end management environment that covers WAN networking.

 Today’s enterprise networks are subjected to meet sudden business changes and requirements.
 In doing so, networks become vulnerable.
 Ever evolving traffic patterns of the cloud era, demands more focus on network security.
 Not so surprisingly, Gartner highlights a rise in security investments for cyber/information security by 55%.
 And as security measures proliferate, network segmentation hits a new radar in the IT security tech stack.

 In most enterprises, network segmentation is used with a perimeter firewall.
-In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are two most common types of network segmentation methods used by networking teams.
-VLANs provide only site-specific segmentation and on the other hand VRFs are used for complex wider deployments.
+In addition, Intrusion Prevention System (IPS), Advanced Threat Prevention (ATP) is applied to guard the network perimeter. vLANs and vRFs are the two most common types of network segmentation methods used by networking teams.
+VLANs provide only site-specific segmentation and on the other hand, VRFs are used for complex wider deployments.
 Regardless of the technologies chosen for network segmentation and segregation, there are five common themes for best practice implementations:

 SD-WAN today is responsible for redux innovation in 21st century networking.
 Thanks to SD-WAN, networking is scalable, flexible, fast and measurable.
 Its no more hardware centric.
 Whether Cloud, new technologies or any other custom networking solution, with SD-WAN enterprises today has the answers to the rising challenges of the new network paradigm – Bandwidth, Cloud Services, applications, user expectations, network visibility, and most importantly security.